Counseling Resources and Referral Services

 The Department of State provides a number of resources and services to support employees and their family members while on overseas and domestic assignments.
 There are additional resources only available during an Unaccompanied Tour (UT), which are indicated below.

-IQ: Information Quest (formerly LifeCare) provides free 24-hour/7 days per week counseling, education, and referral services that can help Department of State employees and family members find the programs, providers, information, and resources they need to manage personal and professional responsibilities.
-Their counselors will help determine what services are needed and available, including adult care, in U.S. localities and refer to appropriate providers.
+- WorkLife4You provides free 24/7 counseling, education, and referral services that help Department of State employees and family members find the programs, providers, information, and resources they need to manage personal and professional responsibilities.
+Counselors will help determine what services are needed and available, including adult care, in U.S. localities, and refer to appropriate providers.

-Eligibility to Use IQ: Information Quest: permanent employees of the Department of State, Department of Justice, Department of Labor, anyone serving on an FMA overseas, spouses, children, or others who are members of the employee's immediate household (eligibility is verified by providing the name and date of birth of the eligible employee).
-Other employees working for the Department are not covered at this time (contractors, Foreign Service Nationals, PITs, PSCs).
+- Eligibility: Permanent employees of the Department of State, Department of Justice, Department of Labor, anyone serving on an FMA overseas, spouses, children, and others who are members of the employee's immediate household (eligibility is verified by providing the name and date of birth of the eligible employee).
+Other employees working for the Department of State are not covered at this time (contractors, Foreign Service Nationals, PITs, PSCs).

 Resources Specific to Unaccompanied Tours (UT)